MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Methodology

 \subsubsection{Masked sampling strategies}

 We conduct randomly masked sampling \textit{frame-by-frame} as shown in Figure~\ref{fig:mask}.
 In this case, the masked joints between adjacent frames could not be exactly the same.
-We claim this kind of masked sampling strategy can help to learn both spatial and temporal relations, as evidenced from ablation studies among different masked sampling strategies in Section~\ref{mask}.
 The masked joints are replaced by a shared learnable vector $v^S$ before the encoder.
 It is also padded by a shared learnable vector $v^T$ before the decoder, which is similar to~\cite{he2022masked}.